To stay relevant and winning in the blogging game, you need to actively improve and grow your blog.

 - Take photos using your phone

 - Find free icons and vector art at Icon Finder / Freepik

 - Merge and edit these elements using a graphic editor like Canva

 Or, you can record your screen and turn it into GIF images using ScreenToGif (Windows) and Kap (Mac).

 Take the time to work on old blog posts and read them regularly.
 Find and correct grammar mistakes.
 Even pieces that have gone through multiple edits can contain typos.

 Consider re-writing your titles and headlines for better content flow and user engagement.
-Great copy co nverts – This is the mantra all bloggers need to maintain through their lives.
+Great copy converts – This is the mantra all bloggers need to maintain throughout their lives.

 Generate new ideas and content from your old posts.
-For examples, you can:
+For example, you can:

 - Host a Twitter chat that utilizes some of your old posts to start a discussion

-- Repurpose old content and present it in a fresh and interesting way, such as a slideshow or video
+- Repurpose old content and present it freshly and interestingly, such as a slideshow or video

 - Create roundups of your best posts that are centered around a particular topic